8 Challenges in Handling Digital Evidence and How to Solve Them

 What are the biggest challenges in handling digital evidence?

-Common challenges include data breaches, volume and diversity of data, transfer security, access management, and maintaining a chain of custody.
+Common challenges include the volume and diversity of data, transfer security, access management, and maintaining a chain of custody.

 How can law enforcement agencies secure digital evidence?